Nada Nuevo

 "Nada Nuevo" (English: "Nothing New") is a song by Mexican singer-songwriter Christian Nodal released on February 14, 2019 as a single.
-"Nada Nuevo" was written by Nodal and American songwriter and producer Edgar Barrera.
+"Nada Nuevo" was written by Nodal and American songwriter and producer Édgar Barrera.

 "Nada Nuevo" reached number one on the Monitor Latino Top 20 General Mexican Songs chart and number twenty six on the Billboard Top Latin Songs chart in the United States.